 Poppies grow best when the seed falls onto disturbed ground

 Wildflower seed can be a bit tricky to grow.
-We, gardeners, are used to buying cultivated flower seeds from the garden centre that has been carefully bred so that all the seeds germinate at the same time, grow at the same rate and flower at the same time.
+We are used to buying cultivated flower seeds from the garden centre that have been carefully bred so that all the seeds germinate at the same time.
+They should grow at the same rate and flower at the same time.
 Wildflower seed doesn’t work like that at all.

 For some species – usually the prettiest ones – germination is erratic at best and can take more than a year.
 Cowslips, for example, are beautiful but they’re really fussy about where they grow.

-Some wildflowers start happily in pots or seed trays but need to grow where they germinate – so pricking out seedlings and then transplanting them to their final growing position just isn’t an option.
+Some wildflowers start happy in pots or seed trays but need to grow where they germinate.
+For these guys pricking out wildflower seedlings and then transplanting them to their final growing position just isn’t an option.